-Information about funding for postgraduate courses, including Master's Loans from Student Finance England, can be found in our detailed guide to postgraduate funding.
+Information about funding for postgraduate courses, including Master's Loans from Student Finance England, can be found in our detailed guide to postgraduate funding (note, this is currently being updated).
 You can apply for funding and find out more about what funding is available online via Student Finance England.

 Find out more about Doctoral Loans from Student Finance England, including other sources of funding for doctorate level study.

 Contact us with any questions about your funding entitlements.